 Dorset HealthCare University NHS Foundation Trust is committed to providing a website that is accessible to the widest possible audience.
 We actively work to ensure that our website is accessible and usable by people of all abilities.

-All pages of this website aim to conform to Web Content Accessibility Guidelines 2.1.
-These guidelines are the internationally recognised benchmark for building accessible websites.
+This website conforms to Web Content Accessibility Guidelines 2.1AA.
+These guidelines are the internationally-recognised benchmark for building accessible websites.

 These guidelines explain how to make web content more accessible for people with disabilities.
 Conformance with these guidelines also makes web content more user friendly for all people.